 “The world today faces another major challenge – and that is ensuring the food security of our citizens.
 One possible solution to this problem is to promote the cultivation and consumption of millets.
 Millets are a superfood that has been grown for thousands of years, not just in SCO countries but in many parts of the world.
 It is a traditional, nutritious, and low-cost alternative to dealing with the food crisis.”

-In 2021, India’s public policy think tank, Niti Aayog, and United Nations World Food Program (WFP) signed a Statement of Intent to focus on building climate-resilient agriculture for enhanced food security in India.
+In 2021, India’s public policy think tank, Niti Aayog, and the United Nations World Food Program (WFP) signed a Statement of Intent to focus on building climate-resilient agriculture for enhanced food security in India.
 This includes an increased emphasis on mainstreaming millets.

 The initiative will also explore leveraging India’s millet expertise to help other developing countries by creating knowledge management platforms and facilitating knowledge exchange.